gnames/bhlnames/README.md

 ## Usage

-To find references for a whole taxon (synonyms and currently accepted name) from a name-string:
+To find references to a whole taxon (synonyms and currently accepted name) from a name-string:

 ```bash